Third party marketplaces are among the hottest e-commerce trends. What are they, and how can sellers take advantage of them?

 A 1P marketplace isn’t perfect though.
-If your company prides itself on its branding, this will suffer.
+If your company prides itself on its branding, this could suffer.
 Operating a 1P marketplace strategy means losing control over product descriptions and how they are shown to customers.
-As well as this, you give up control of pricing as well.
+You also give up control of pricing.
 This can damage your brand long term, especially if your products are included in a flash sale with heavy discounts.

 Begin selling on marketplaces

 Marketplaces are growing every year.
 By 2027, sales on 3P marketplaces will account for 59% of all ecommerce sales.
 Starting to sell on marketplaces can be difficult though.
 Should you choose larger marketplaces with many products or smaller websites that cater to your niche?
 Perhaps it’s easier to sell by country?
 To make it easier for you, we’ve put together a number of articles to make selling on marketplaces as easy as possible.
 These include informative lists or articles dedicated to one particular marketplace (only a few are listed below).
 Simply click the links below and begin selling.

 - Top marketplaces to sell on in the US

 - Best marketplaces to sell on in the UK

 - Top marketplaces to sell on in Australia and New Zealand

 - Top fashion marketplaces to sell on worldwide

 - How to sell on Macy's marketplace

 - How to sell on Kroger marketplace